armordog/handlebars.js/README.markdown

 - Includes custom conditional expressions in `{{if}}` statements.
 - Does not fully support `@` variables like `@root`, `@first`, etc.
+- Doesn't support partials correctly in all cases

+And various other caveats and differences, as [documented](https://mandrill.zendesk.com/hc/en-us/articles/205582537-Using-Handlebars-for-dynamic-content).

 ### Changes